 The FEIN vs EIN issue refers to tax identification numbers used to identify a business entity for federal tax purposes.
 The EIN is used by estates and trusts, which are required to be reported on IRS forms such as the 1041.
 Applying for an EIN can easily be done online, and you can have access to your number immediately after completing the application.

 Knowing the difference between the various numbers that are used to identify your business can help you gain peace of mind.
+Whether it be for a New Jersey tax ID or any other state or entity, apply today.
 For more information on the TIN, EIN, or FEIN, contact us today.